 Californian sushi, especially the California roll, began a trend of specialty rolls.
 You will find that Japanese sushi usually has only one kind of fish per roll, while Californian sushi often has more and also employs specialty sauces.

 California pizza is an unusual part of authentic California cuisine too.
-You will find plenty of non-traditional toppings, such as fruit-smoked bacon, lettuce and gourmet mayo for a Californian take on a bacon cheeseburger, or a Thai chicken pizza which has peanut sauce instead of tomato sauce.
-Crab, shrimp, beansprouts, crushed nuts, and avocado are also prized as California pizza toppings although not all on the same pizza of course!
+You will find plenty of non-traditional toppings like fruit-smoked bacon, lettuce and gourmet mayo for a Californian take on a bacon cheeseburger.
+Or a Thai chicken pizza which has peanut sauce instead of tomato sauce.
+Crab, shrimp, beansprouts, crushed nuts, and avocado are also prized as California pizza toppings, although not all on the same pizza of course!

 California salad recipes have a place in many Californian hearts, and you will find Chinese chicken salad on many restaurant menus.
 This is made with chicken salad with small wonton wrappers.
 The ginger dressing is a Californian creation inspired by Chinese cooking, and it’s a beloved part of authentic California cuisine.